saghul/pyuv/README.rst

 `NodeJS <http://nodejs.org>`_.

 libuv is written and maintained by Joyent Inc. and contributors.
-It’s built on top of libev and libeio on Unix and IOCP on Windows systems providing a consistent API on top of them.
+It’s built on top of epoll/kequeue/event ports/etc on Unix and IOCP on Windows systems providing a consistent API on top of them.

 pyuv's features: